Sage-Bionetworks/challengeutils/README.md

 ## Usage

 Below is documentation for some of the key features in the `challengeutils` command line client.
-Please head to the [doc site](https://challengeutils.readthedocs.io/en/latest/) for more information.
+There is also auto built readthedocs [documentation](https://challengeutils.readthedocs.io/en/latest/) which can be configured [here](https://readthedocs.org/projects/challengeutils/)

 ```
 challengeutils -h